 - Dive on the Agincourt reef, a pinnacle teeming with life with caves and mini reefs growing all around!
 It brings together soft and hard corals and various species of fish of all colors.

 - Go on an adventure for a few days of isolation on an uninhabited island, in Jurassic Park!
-On the program, hiking and camping along the Thorsborne Trail on Hinchinbrook Island National Park.
+The program is hiking and camping along the Thorsborne Trail on Hinchinbrook Island National Park.
 Located between Cairns and Townville, it is known for its hikes that offer an impressive diversity of landscapes for its 2,807 km2.
 You will see mangroves, eucalyptus forests, sections of tropical jungle and mountains reaching 1,121 meters high.

 - Visit the beautiful islands of the Reef such as